MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

   ```cs
        <!DOCTYPE html>
 ```
-15. Place the mouse cursor before the < (less than), press Enter, press the Up Arrow Key, and then type the following code.
+15. Place the mouse cursor before the < (less than) sign, press Enter, press the Up Arrow Key, and then type the following code.

   ```cs
        @model BindViewsExample.Models.Restaurant